Si944-byte/Finance-Data-OS/README.md

 - Learned how to extend the pipeline to **multiple tickers** and why partitioning by `ticker` and `year` is critical for efficient querying.
 - Discovered how **Pandera schema validation** enforces data quality rules before the data moves downstream — preventing “bad data” from entering the feature store.
 - Understood how to compute **technical indicators** like SMA (Simple Moving Average) and **returns**, which are core to financial analysis.
-- Improved skills in **Power BI visualization**: building combo charts, formatting axes, and designing finance-ready dashboards that balance clarity and detail.
+- Improved skills in **Power BI visualization**: building combo charts, formatting axes, and designing finance-ready dashboards that balance clarity and detail. (really focused on cleaning up the charts this week)

+---

 ### 🗂️ Artifacts